 In August 2014, the FASB issued ASU No. 2014-15, "Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern".
 This update requires an entity's management to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued or available to be issued and to provide related disclosures.
 ASU No. 2014-15 is effective for the annual period ending after December 15, 2016, with early adoption permitted.
-The Company has not adopted this guidance as of September 30, 2015, and based on the Company's financial condition as of the date these financial statements were issued or available for issuance, the Company does not expect the adoption of this guidance to have any impact on the current period financial statements.
+As of March 31, 2016, the Company has not elected to adopt this guidance, and based on the Company's financial condition as of the date these financial statements were issued or available for issuance, the Company does not expect the adoption of this guidance to have any impact on the current period financial statements.

 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)".
-This ASU supersedes the revenue recognition requirements in Accounting Standards Codification Topic 605, Revenue Recognition, and creates a new Topic 606, Revenue from Contracts with Customers.
+This ASU supersedes the revenue recognition requirements in Accounting Standards Codification Topic 605, "Revenue Recognition".
 Under the new guidance, a company is required to recognize revenue when it transfers goods or renders services to customers at an amount that it expects to be entitled to in exchange for these goods or services.
+The new standard allows for either a full retrospective with or without practical expedients or a retrospective with a cumulative catch upon adoption transition method.
 This guidance is effective for the fiscal years beginning after December 15, 2016, with early adoption not permitted.
 In August 2015, the FASB issued ASU No. 2015-14, "Deferral of the Effective Date", which states that the mandatory effective date of this new revenue standard will be delayed by one year, with early adoption only permitted in fiscal year 2017.
-Two adoption methods are permitted: (i) retrospectively to all prior reporting periods presented, with certain practical expedients permitted; or (ii) retrospectively with the cumulative effect of initially adopting the ASU recognized at the date of initial application.
-The Company has not yet determined which adoption method it will utilize or the effect that the adoption of this guidance will have on its consolidated financial statements.
+As of March 31, 2016, the Company has not yet determined which adoption method it will utilize or the effect that the adoption of this guidance will have on its consolidated financial statements.